pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 outputrepo master c02cccded8ae434c840f25c5835dc535 <none>                           2 hours ago Less than a second 4.684MiB
 ```

-When you re-trained your model after _receiving new mnist data_ (remember we're pretending), the new model got copied to the `outputrepo` via the S3 Gateway, and Pachyderm assigned it a new commit-id whos `PARENT` is the previous commit.
-You can feel free to repeat this step as many times as you'd like, but the end-result will always be the same: version-controlled data.
+When you re-trained your model after _receiving new mnist data_ (remember we're pretending),
+the new model, `my_model.h5`, got copied to the `outputrepo` via the S3 Gateway,
+and Pachyderm assigned it a new commit-id
+whose `PARENT` is the previous commit.
+You can feel free to repeat this step as many times as you'd like,
+but the end-result will always be the same: version-controlled data.

-Now when anyone asks "What data was used to train that model?" you can tell them with just one command.
-And for when that auditor asks, "what data was used to train that model 3 months ago?"
+Now when anyone asks "What data was used to train that model?",
+you can tell them with just one command.
+And for when that auditor asks,
+"What data was used to train that model 3 months ago?"
 Well, that's just one command away too.

-### And that's a wrap!
+### Going further with data lineage and data provenance
 Great work!
 You started down the road to better data control and laid the groundwork for mastering data lineage.

 Of course, that’s just the start, there's more work to be done.
 A [true data lineage](https://www.pachyderm.io/dsbor.html) solution gives users a complete understanding of the entire journey of data, model, and code from top to bottom.
 Everything gets versioned and tracked as it changes, including the relationships between all three of those key pieces of every data science project.